W3DMJ/winlink-configuration/README.md

 # Pre-Installation
 Login to the Raspberry Pi using the username pi
-type: 'sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y' press enter once that is complete
+type: 'sudo apt update && apt install git -y' press enter
-type: 'sudo apt install git' then press enter

 The installation script will take care of the reset of the packages.